NicoJanE/WSL-Development-Stack-GLFW-Skia-CPP-Template/Howtos/setup_linux.md

 </details>
 <div class="nje-br4"> </div>

-When starting the WSL make sure you use a WSL user that you hve created, **don't** use root account!
-Again see side note; [***Notes, Warnings & Background Information***](#notes-warnings-background) for instructions when needed
+When starting WSL, make sure you use a WSL user that you have created. **Don't** use the root account!
+For instructions when needed, see [***Notes, Warnings & Background Information***](#notes-warnings-background).
-Throughout the rest of this document, we will use `apt install` to install the required packages, supported Linux distributions  ar mentioned in the above given link.
+Throughout the rest of this document, we will use `apt install` to install the required packages.
+Supported Linux distributions are mentioned in the link above.
 <br>

 ### Decisions made